Slip and Fall Lawyer Bronx NY Feiner & Lavy Law Firm

 - Was this person or company aware of the dangerous condition that caused your slip-and-fall injury or trip-and-fall injury?

-In New York State, all landlords and property managers and owners have a legal duty to keep their properties in a safe condition.
-Slip-and-fall and trip-and-fall injuries often occur when a property owner or manager fails to maintain a building, land, store, gas station, supermarket, or another type of property, creating dangerous conditions that can be causing bodily harm to slip-and-fall victims.
+In New York State, all landlords and property managers and owners have a legal duty to keep their properties in safe condition.
+Slip-and-fall and trip-and-fall injuries often occur when a property owner or manager fails to maintain a building, land, store, gas station, supermarket or other type of property, creating dangerous conditions that can causing bodily harm to slip-and-fall victims.

 Yes.
-If you are hurt in a slip-and-fall or trip-and-fall accident in the Bronx or anywhere in NYC, you should immediately contact a slip-and-fall injury lawyer so he can evaluate your slip-and-fall injury claim.
+If you are hurt in a slip-and-fall or trip-and-fall accident in the Bronx or anywhere in NYC, you should immediately contact a Slip and Fall Lawyer Bronx NY so he can evaluate your slip-and-fall injury claim.
 This could help you to recover damages based on your slip-and-fall or trip-and-fall injury.

 What is a “slip and fall” lawyer?